Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry: Numerical examples

 \subsection{Incompressible Navier-Stokes model}

-In practice, many fluid phenomena can be described using the incompressible Navier-Stokes model.
-Thus, in this subsection, we mainly consider the incompressible Navier-Stokes model, where the parameters are viscosity and density.
+In this subsection, we mainly consider the incompressible Navier-Stokes model which can be used to describe many fluid phenomenons \cite{boyer2012mathematical}.
 The incompressible Navier-Stokes model with the Dirichlet boundary condition is as follows:

-where $\Omega \in \mathbb{R}^2$, $\mathbf{u}=[u,v]$ is the velocity, $\mu$ is the viscosity, $p$ is the pressure, and $\rho$ is the density. $u$ and $v$ represent the velocity components in the x- and y-directions, respectively.
-So the Eq.\eqref{eq:ns} can be rewritten by: